 Ever wondered who the lead character in Absolute Beginners was based on?
 According to the introduction of Baron’s Court All Change, it was Terry Taylor.

-There is a lot of mod fiction around right now, with Seven Day Fool by Jason Disley being one of the more recent releases.
+There is a lot of Mod fiction around right now, with Seven Day Fool by Jason Disley being one of the more interesting reads.

 You have heard of Get Carter, but do you know much about, Ted Lewis, the man behind it?
 If you don’t, you might be interested in Getting Carter by Nick Triplow.